mascarock/sentiplus/README.md

 ---
+Sentiplus - a Classifier for twitter sentiment analysis.
 Note: this software is documentend and written in italian.
 If you want a translation or explanation please MP me